alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 ![Seat allocation](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/sqlpandas/images/seatallocparty.png)

-At this point, I think I know what I am more comfortable with, so the rest of the analysis will be done with Pandas - it is mostly about drawing charts, anyway.
+At this point, I think I know what I am more comfortable with.
+I do quite like the clarity of the SQL statements but that hasn't persuaded me to ditch Pandas in favor of SQL.
+So the rest of the analysis will be done with Pandas - it is mostly about drawing charts, anyway, so I thinks it is more appropriate (you may disagree, in which case I'd be very glad to hear your views).